cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 ## General Rules and Definitions
 - The complete process described in this variant is referred to as **the prelude** in this booklet.
-- Each player has a **Quick Reaction Force** (**QRF** for short) area to store the units they will then send on claims
+- Each player has a **Quick Reaction Force** (**QRF** for short) area to store the units they will then send on claims.
+These areas are private.
 - **Leaders** have no effect during the prelude, and enter play after it is complete, at any friendly planets or ships.
 - **Technologies** have no effect during the prelude, except during combats
 - **Racial Abilies** have no effect during the prelude, except combat-related ones.
 - **Retreats** are not possible during the prelude.
 - Each player will have a hand of Prelude Cards, each featuring an initiative number.
 The **initiative** of a player is the lowest initiative number among their cards.
 A player is said to **have initiative** over another when their initiative is lower.
+Doing something in **initiative order** means the player with initiative does it first, then the player the second-lowest initiative, etc.

 ### Claims
 Most Prelude Cards contain a **Claim**.
 Players use these to expand their territory during the prelude.
 For each Claim, they will choose a planet or system to target with it, and will assign units to it.
 There are different types of claims.

 **Types of Claims**
 - Planet Claim: target a single planet.
 Only ground units, PDS and Space Docks can be assigned to that claim.
 - System Claim: target an entire system.
-Any units can be assigned to that claim.
-Ground units, PDS and Space Docks have to be assigned to a specific planet of that system.
+Any units can be assigned to that claim, but if ground units, PDS or a Space Dock are assigned, at least one non-Fighter ship must also be assigned.

 Additionally, each Claim has an indicated range.